-Impact of World War II on the Australian home front Specific Section xx • Bombing of Darwin on 19 February 1942 military and towns in northern Australia until attacks on November 1943 Australia Direct attack on an Australian ship (HMAS Kuttabul) in Sydney Harbour by a Japanese midget submarine on Section xx • Conscription for overseas military service Conscription Use of Section xx • A range of propaganda produced by government propaganda throughout the war.
+Impact of Wor ld War II on t he Australian home front Specific military attacks on Australia Section 8.1 Bombing of Darwin on 19 February 1942 and towns in northern Australia until November 1943 Direct attack on an Australian ship (HMAS Kuttabul) in Sydney Harbour by a Japanese midget submarine on 31 May 1942 resulting in the deaths of 19 Australian sailors Conscription Section 8.3 Conscription for overseas military servic in the Pacific was introduced in 1943 wit little opposition, as Australians felt the re threat of Japanese invasion.
+Use of government propaganda Section 8.3 A range of propaganda produced by the Australian government was used throughout the war.
 It was designed to encourage Australians to enlist in armed forces, work and save for the war effort and unite against a common enemy.
-For the first time, propaganda posters, radio and newspaper campaigns were supported by the use of cinema newsreels.
-Section xx Some women served in the armed The changing forces, and over 60000 women served in auxiliary services on the home front. • With so many Australian servicemen deployed overseas, the work of women in the auxiliary services and civilian groups (such as the Women's Land Army) was increasingly important. • An increase in employment for women was crucial for Australia's war economy.
+For the first time, propaganda posters, radio and newspaper campaigr were supported by the use of cinema newsreels.
+The changing role of women Section 8.3 Some women served in the armed forces, and over 60 000 women served i auxiliary services on the home front.
+With so many Australian servicemen deployed overseas, the work of women the auxiliary services and civilian groups (such as the Women's Land Army) was increasingly important.
+An increase in employment for women was crucial for Australia's war economy.
 After the war, women were expected to return to traditional roles, which happened for the most part.
-The Section xx • Some Australians of German and Italian treatment heritage living in Australia were thought to of 'enemy pose a threat to national security.
-These aliens' people were declared 'enemy aliens' and detained in internment camps. • All people of Japanese heritage living in Australia during the war were thought to pose a risk and were sent to internment camps.
-War-time • The National Security Act 1939 gave the Section xx controls and
+The treatment of 'enemy aliens' Section 8.3 Some Australians of German and Italian heritage living in Australia were thought i pose a threat to national security.
+These people were declared 'enemy aliens' and detained in internment camps.
+All people of Japanese heritage living in Australia during the war were thought to pose a risk and were sent to internment camps.
+War-time controls and censorship Section 8.3 The National Security Act 1939 gave the Australian government greater powers, including powers of censorship, the detention of 'enemy aliens', the banning of groups opposed to war, and other wa time controls.